Wonderstrands: Location according to the saga

 According to Sephton’s 1880 translation of the saga, the Wonderstrands was beyond Helluland, Markland and Kjalarnes, but north of Straumfjörð and Hóp.

 One version of the saga of Erik the Red accounts the location thus, starting from Vestribygd (probably Western Settlement):

 Suggested locations

 There is no popular or scholarly agreement on the exact location of the Wonderstrands, and Fridtjof Nansen and Helge Ingstad held that the Saga of Erik the Red in general could not be trusted.
 The suggestions that have been made, however, place the Wonderstrands from southern Labrador to coastlines beyond Cape Cod.
-It would appear that the lion's share of estimates that have been made suggest a stretch of coast somewhere to the south of Cape Breton Island, Nova Scotia; nearly all conceive the Wonderstrands to be somewhere south of the Strait of Belle Isle.

-The most recent estimate, backed by archeological findings of pitfall traps as well as by geographical observations, was presented in a 2012 article by Jónas Kristjánsson.
+For example, some have suggested a stretch of coast somewhere to the south of Cape Breton Island, Nova Scotia.
+In the Introduction to John R.L.
+Anderson's 1967 book "Vinland Voyage", George D. Painter, deputy curator of the British Museum's incunabula department matched the Wonderstrands to Cape Cod.
+The most recent suggestion, was presented in a 2012 article by Jónas Kristjánsson.
 He suggests that the Wonderstrands refers to the coastline between L'Anse aux Meadows and Sop's Bay, on Newfoundland.